apache/spark/docs/sql-migration-guide.md

   - In Spark 3.2, script transform default FIELD DELIMIT is `\u0001` for no serde mode.
 In Spark 3.1 or earlier, the default FIELD DELIMIT is `\t`.

   - In Spark 3.2, string function includes `trim`, `ltrim`, `rtrim` accept bytes will return result with binary type instead of string type.
-To restore the behavior before Spark 3.2, you can set `spark.sql.legacy.trimResultType` to `true`
+To restore the behavior before Spark 3.2, you can set `spark.sql.legacy.trimResultType` to `true`.

 ## Upgrading from Spark SQL 3.0 to 3.1